fly519/ELGS/README.md

 ## Data download and process

-We provide the processed files, you can download S3DIS data <a href="https://1drv.ms/u/s!AjxFyWxg5usOajIvRkNnDLOnT3M?e=mmhCMf">here</a>  and scannet <a href="https://shapenet.cs.stanford.edu/media/scannet_data_pointnet2.zip">here</a>.
+We provide the processed files, you can download S3DIS data <a href="https://1drv.ms/u/s!AjxFyWxg5usOajIvRkNnDLOnT3M?e=mmhCMf">here</a>  .
 To prepare your own S3DIS Dataset HDF5 files, refer to <a href="https://github.com/charlesq34/pointnet">PointNet</a>, you need to firstly  download <a href="http://buildingparser.stanford.edu/dataset.html">3D indoor parsing dataset version 1.2</a> (S3DIS Dataset) and convert original data to data label files by

 ```bash
 python collect_indoor3d_data.py